IgniteUI/igniteui-docfx/en/components/charts/features/chart-performance.md

 ### Axis Labels Extent

-At runtime, the $PlatformShort$ charts adjust extent of labels on y-axis based on a label with longest value.
+At runtime, the Angular charts adjust extent of labels on y-axis based on a label with longest value.
 This might decrease chart performance if range of data changes and labels need to be updated often.
 Therefore, it is recommended to set label extent at design time in order to improve chart performance.

-The following code snippet shows how to set a fixed extent for labels on y-axis in the $PlatformShort$ charts.
+The following code snippet shows how to set a fixed extent for labels on y-axis in the Angular charts.

 ```html
 <igx-category-chart xAxisLabelExtent="50" yAxisLabelExtent="50"></igx-category-chart>